-While Galante was in prison, Joe Bonanno had been forced to retire by the Commission, the shadowy body governing the rules of the American Mafia, for plotting against the other crime families.
+While Galante was in prison, Joe Bonanno was forced to retire by the Commission, the shadowy body governing the rules of the American Mafia, for conspiring against the other crime families.

 Carmine Galante ratcheted up the narcotics trade while plotting war on his rivals.
 He held the Gambinos in particular contempt because of their longstanding rivalry with the Bonannos, and because they had been muscling into the Bonanno drug empire.

-Galante reputedly raked in millions of dollars per day.
-But he was too brash and contemptuous.
-He roamed the streets of Little Italy like an aristocrat; he allegedly had eight Gambino family members murdered to cement his power in the drug trade.
+Galante reputedly raked in millions of dollars per day, but he was too brash and contemptuous.
+He roamed the streets of Little Italy like an aristocrat and allegedly had eight Gambino family members murdered to cement his power in the drug trade.